electron/electron/docs/tutorial/security.md

 #### Why?

-Some fuses, like `runAsNode` and `nodeCliInspect` allow the application to behave differently when run from the command line using specific environment variables or CLI arguments.
+Some fuses, like `runAsNode` and `nodeCliInspect`, allow the application to behave differently when run from the command line using specific environment variables or CLI arguments.
 These can be used to execute commands on the device through your application.